Jawahar Navodaya Vidyalaya: Organisational structure

 The Samiti functions through the executive committee under the Chairmanship of the Minister of Education.
 The executive committee is responsible for the management of all affairs including allocation of funds to the Samiti and has the authority to exercise all powers of Samiti.
 It is assisted by two sub-committees, the Finance Committee and Academic Advisory Committee.
 The executive head of the administrative pyramid is the Commissioner who executes the policies laid down by the Samiti's executive committee.
 He/she is assisted at the Headquarters level by Joint Commissioners, Deputy Commissioners and Assistant Commissioners.
 The Samiti has established eight regional offices for the administration and monitoring of Navodaya Vidyalayas under their jurisdiction.
 These offices are headed by a deputy commissioner and assistant commissioners.

 For each JNV, there is a Vidyalaya Advisory Committee for assistance on matters of academics, infrastructure and other general activities and a Vidyalaya Management Committee for budget preparation, selection of ad-hoc teachers and proper functioning of the school.
 Normally the district collector of the concerned district is the ex-officio chairman of school level committees with local educationists, public representatives and officers from the district as members.
 Some schools also have a Vidhyalaya Coordination Committee for looking after the performance of academics.

+Navodaya Vidyalaya Samiti (NVS) implemented PM SHRI Scheme across 317 selected schools in 2023-24 and, renamed these beneficiary schools as PM SHRI School Jawahar Navodaya Vidyalaya.

 List of schools

 Total 661 functional residential schools have been sanctioned in 638 districts of India with some special case institutes.
-These are administrated by eight regional offices (see table below) with jurisdiction over different states and UTs.
+These are administered by eight regional offices (see table below) with jurisdiction over different states and UTs.

 Admission

 Admission to Class VI of the JNVs requires qualification in the Jawahar Navodaya Vidyalaya Selection Test (JNVST), an entrance exam designed, developed and conducted by the CBSE.
 JNVST for Class VI is conducted annually throughout the country to select the 80 most meritorious students for each JNV.
 It is conducted in three phases per year, depending upon the session structure in the specific state or union territory.
-Candidates can apply for the test only once during their Class V. Competition in the entrance exam can be gauged from the fact that in JNVST 2021, a total of 2,41,7009 students appeared and 47,320 students were selected (i.e. approx 2% pass percentage) The test encompasses mental ability skills, mathematics, and regional language.
-The schools provide reservations as per NVS policy which encompasses reservation for ST and SC (but not OBC), at least 75% selection of students from rural areas, maximum 25% from urban areas, fixed 33% for female students and 3% for disabled candidates.
+Candidates can apply for the test only once during their Class V. Competition in the entrance exam can be gauged from the fact that in JNVST 2021, a total of 24,17,009 students appeared and 47,320 students were selected (i.e. approx 1.95% pass percentage) The test encompasses mental ability skills, mathematics, and regional language.
+The schools provide reservations as per NVS policy which encompasses reservation for ST, SC and OBCs, at least 75% selection of students from rural areas, maximum 25% from urban areas, fixed 33% for female students and 3% for disabled candidates.

-To compensate for attrition and optimally utilize seats, JNVST, developed by CBSE, is also conducted for admission to Class IX and lateral admissions, based on merit in Class X, are made for Class XI.
+To compensate for attrition and optimally utilize seats, JNVST, developed by CBSE, is also conducted for admission to Class IX and lateral admissions, based on lateral test for filling the vacant seats as most of the seats in class 11th are given to students passing 10th from the school and should meet the defined criteria.